falcosecurity/falco-website/content/en/docs/setup/packages.md

 ```
 ### Configuring services {#systemd-configuring-services}

 If you installed the Falco packages using the `dialog` option, all your services should already be up and running.
-However, if you chose the `Manual configuration` option or used the `FALCO_FRONTEND=noninteractive` environment variable, you need to configure the services manually.
+However, if you chose the `Manual configuration` option, you need to configure the services manually.

 If you need to switch from one service to another, ensure that the current service is properly stopped before starting the new one.
 This can be done by using the appropriate service management commands for your system (e.g., `systemctl stop <service_name>` and `systemctl start <new_service_name>`).